phlax/aio.http/aio/http/README.rst

 Configuration
 -------------

-Create a config defining a factory method and a root handler
+Create a server config with the aio.http.server factory and suppressing normal output

   >>> config = """
   ... [aio]